 The Senior candidate is responsible for his or her own training and abiding by any guidelines established by the region Senior program administrator.
 Tracking skill development during training is critical for success in the Alpine program.
 Senior Alpine Skill sign-off (appendix I) can be utilized to track training progress and must be completed in order to participate in the Senior Alpine evaluation.
-The Alpine skiing/boarding skills must be checked off by a Level II or III PSIA / AASI instructor or Accredited Senior Evaluator successfully calibrated at a Central Division or Region STW within the previous three years.
+The Alpine skiing/boarding skills must be checked off by a Level II or III PSIA / AASI instructor or Accredited Senior Evaluator successfully calibrated at a Central Division or Region STW within the previous three years., preferably one successfully calibrated at a Central Division STW.
 The Alpine toboggan skills sign-off is to be completed by an NSP Senior Alpine Toboggan Instructor calibrated at a Central Division or Region STW within the previous three years.
-Completed skills sign-off sheets are to be presented to the Region Senior Administrator in accordance to region specific protocol.
+The region director can also complete Alpine sign-offs at their discretion.
+Completed skills sign-off sheets are to be presented to the Rregion Senior Aadministration in accordance to region specific protocol.

-It is recommended Regions conduct a pre-evaluation clinic prior to the final evaluation.
+It is recommended A-Rregions may use conduct a pre-evaluation clinic prior to the final evaluation.
 The pre-evaluation clinic can be used to prepare both the candidates and examiners.
 This clinic can be at the same area as the final evaluation or on local terrain.
 The objective of the pre-evaluation clinic is to introduce the candidate to the evaluation format and to provide them with constructive feedback to help them refine their skills.
 This is not an evaluation but a teaching environment.
-The use of scorecards (appendix II) is encouraged for feedback and as a teaching tool.
-The pre-evaluation clinic is to be held far enough in advance so the candidate has time to utilize the feedback in preparation for the final evaluation.
+The use of scorecards (appendix document with this link.
+It takes the reader directly to the OEC document created by the National Senior OEC